corentintriboulet/MTH-CourseWork/Probaility theory and Introduction to stochastic processes/README.md

-# Stochastic process course work at Centrale Lyon
+# Probaility theory and Introduction to stochastic processes course work at Centrale Lyon

 ## Objectives
 The course will be given in English if necessary.